Jomoro MCE commissions health facility at Elubo border

 The Municipal Chief Executive (MCE) for Jomoro Municipality of the Western Region, Louisa Iris Arde has commissioned an ultra-modern health facility for the good people of Elubo at the Elubo border to save lives.

-She emphasized that the facility would go a long way to enhance the capacity of the Port Health Unit to effectively deliver on its mandate.
+She emphasised that the facility would go a long way to enhance the capacity of the Port Health Unit to effectively deliver on its mandate.

 She added that the facilities would help to prevent the infiltration of suspected cases of contagious diseases such as Ebola, Marburg Virus and other infectious diseases and suspected cases would be easily identified and isolated for further diagnoses.